Lumexralph/portfolio_site/content/blog/binary-search-tree.md

 ##### Recursive

-Just as discussed above, this approach is less code but takes a little to reason about especially when you get to point where you want to attach the new tree to its parent, it follows same approach above.
+Just as discussed above, this approach is less code but takes a little to reason about especially when you get to the point where you want to attach the new tree to its parent, it follows the same approach above.

 ```go
     func (bt *BinarySearchTree) RecursiveInsert(currentTree **Tree, item string, parent *Tree) {